 How to configure a Load Balancing Service online?

-First of all, please create a new service in DCP SB Online (If you have not set up a service yet, please have a look at this video or at the corresponding blog article).
+First of all, please create a new service in DCP Online (If you have not set up a service yet, please have a look at this video with the corresponding blog article).
 Once you have created a new service, you will be provided with the Online Configuratin window where you can configure your service in detail.
 If you have already configured a service, you get an overview of your hosted service(s).

 The configuration for Load Balancing Service is very easy.
 Select the service you want to configure in the Online Configuration window and click on the [configure load balancing]-button (highlighted in yellow).

 For example: There are 5 Load Balancing licenses available and want to configure all 5 and reserve 2 of them only for single documents and the rest are for batch document generation (see figure below).